ItsZeusBro/BrassTacks/README.md

       {

           transform: {
-            //this is a mapping translation schema pipeline that serves as the intermediate step or steps required to build a construct from a more general one
+              from:{
+                //some general object
               },

+              translation:{
+                 //this is a mapping translation schema pipeline that serves as the intermediate
+                 //step or steps required to build a construct from a more general one },

               to: {
                   //Some primitive base case that each transformed fragment of the general object should end up as

+              }

           },